bugnano/frigame_docs/source/api_reference/sprite.rst

 .. note::

-    All the transforms are done with origin to the center of the sprite, so that the :attr:`centerx <rect.centerx>` and :attr:`centery <rect.centery>` will refer to the center position of the sprite even after the transform.
+    All the transforms have a default origin to the center of the sprite, so that the :attr:`centerx <rect.centerx>` and :attr:`centery <rect.centery>` will refer to the center position of the sprite even after the transform.

 .. warning::